social-media-ethics-automation/book/book_contents/ch16_crowdsourcing/01_crowdsourcing_definition.md

 # Crowdsourcing Definition

-When tasks are done through large groups of people making relatively small contributions, this is called __crowd work__.
+When tasks are done through large groups of people making relatively small contributions, this is called __crowdsourcing__.
 The people making the contributions generally come from a crowd of people that aren't necessarily tied to the task (e.g., all internet users can edit Wikipedia), but then people from the crowd either get chosen to participate, or volunteer themselves.

- When a task or project is given to a crowd to work on, it is called __crowdsourcing__ (e.g., Wikipedia building an encyclopedia of knowledge).
  When a crowd is providing financial contributions, that is called crowdfunding (e.g., [patreon](https://www.patreon.com/), [kickstarter](https://www.kickstarter.com/), [gofundme](https://www.gofundme.com/)).

 Humans have always collaborated on tasks, and [crowds have been enlisted in performing tasks long before the internet existed](https://en.wikipedia.org/wiki/Crowdsourcing#Historical_examples).
 What social media (and other internet systems) have done is expand the options for how people can collaborate on tasks.